annie-hola/color-detection/README.md

 # Color Detection

-This project uses `OpenCV` for color detection and recognition.
+This project uses `OpenCV` for color `YELLOW` detection and recognition in video capture

 # Installation